-This study will investigate the effects of single-ascending doses (SAD) of ABI-6250 in Part A and will also investigate the effects of multiple-ascending doses (MAD) of ABI-6250 in Part B of the study.
-You are being asked to take part in Part A of the study.
+This study will investigate the effects of single ascending doses (SAD) of ABI-1179 in healthy participants with or without food (Food Effect) [Part A].
+This study will also investigate multiple ascending doses (MAD) of ABI-1179 in individuals who are infected with HSV-2 and have been having recurrent genital lesions [Part B].
+You are being asked to take part in the single ascending dose (Part A: SAD) part of the study.

-The purpose of Part A of this study is to:
+The purpose of Part A (SAD) of this study is to:

-- Evaluate how safe and well tolerated ABI-6250 is in healthy participants. - Measure levels of ABI-6250 in the blood over time, following a single dose. - Measure the body's response to a single dose of ABI-6250. - Evaluate the effect of food (Food Effect) on the absorption and tolerability of ABI-6250 in healthy participants.
+- Evaluate how safe and well tolerated ABI-1179 is in healthy participants. - Measure levels of ABI-1179 in the blood and urine over time, following a single dose in healthy participants. - Evaluate the effect of food on the absorption and tolerability of ABI-1179 in healthy participants.